hnw/switchbot-actions/docs/specification.md

 1.  **Prometheus Exporter**: To expose sensor and state data from SwitchBot devices as metrics that can be scraped by a Prometheus server.
 2.  **Automation Engine**: To provide a unified mechanism for executing custom actions based on a flexible `if/then` rule structure defined in a single `automations` section.

-The application is designed to be a long-running service, managed entirely through a single YAML configuration file, ensuring flexibility and ease of use without requiring code modification for new setups.

 ## 2. Architecture

 The application employs a decoupled, signal-based architecture.
 The `DeviceScanner` component is responsible for scanning advertisements.
 For each new advertisement, it emits a `state_changed` signal.

+The `MqttClient` component connects to an MQTT broker and listens for messages, emitting an `mqtt_message_received` signal for each message.

 This signal is consumed by the `AutomationHandler`.
 The `AutomationHandler` acts as a central dispatcher.
 Upon initialization, it reads the `automations` from the configuration and, based on the `source` field of each rule, instantiates the appropriate `ActionRunner` subclass (e.g., `EventActionRunner` for `source: "switchbot"`, `TimerActionRunner` for `source: "switchbot_timer"`).